open-phytoliths/open-phytoliths-website/content/en/course/clinic/_index.md

 {{< toc hide_on="xl" >}}

 ### What are our clinic sessions?
 Are you struggling to put open science into practice?
-Would you like 1 to 1 help
+Would you like 1 to 1 help?

 We are offering personalised help sessions to assist phytolith researchers, and those in related fields, implement open science practices in their research projects.